jethronap/jstat/README.md

 - <a href="src/main/java/examples/stats/example1/example.md">Example 1</a>: Vanilla Bootstrap for the mean
 - <a href="src/main/java/examples/stats/example2/example.md">Example 2</a>: Vanilla Hypothesis testing for the mean
+- <a href="src/main/java/examples/stats/example3/example.md">Example 3</a>: Goodness of fit of regression line
+- <a href="src/main/java/examples/stats/example4/example.md">Example 4</a>: Simulate the standard error for the mean

 ### Plotting